Things I wish I could tell my boss

 What People Want to Say

-These aren't complaints—they're legitimate concerns that would improve the workplace if they could be expressed safely.
+These aren't complaints.
+They're legitimate concerns that would improve the workplace if they could be expressed safely.
 Here, you can express them freely.